Complaint or Grievance Policy

 Distance Education students attending NCM who desire to resolve a grievance should follow NCM’s

-established complaint/ appeals process outlined in the NCM Handbook and Catalog.
+established complaint/appeals process outlined in the NCM Handbook.
 However, if an issue

 cannot be resolved internally, the student may file a NC-SARA complaint with the New Mexico Higher